Are you protected against electric shock in your home?

 1. The switchboard has no RCDs (safety switches)

 Without safety switches, your switchboard provides absolutely no protection against electric shock.
 Safety switches are the only device in the switchboard that provide protection from electric shocks to people and animals, and the electrical system in your home is unsafe without them.
-You can accidentally come into direct contact with electricity at many places in your home, so it's vital that you’re protected from electric shock on all circuits.
-For example, if the wiring in your oven is faulty it may result in the whole metal structure becoming live; or a cracked light switch could expose live parts.
+You can accidentally come into direct contact with electricity at many places in your home such as electrical appliances, so it's vital that you’re protected from electric shock on all circuits.
+For example, if the electrical wiring in your oven is faulty it may result in the whole metal structure becoming live; or a cracked light switch could expose live parts.
 Obviously, we want to make sure that people are never coming into contact with live electricity in the first place, but safety switches are a vital fail-safe in case something goes wrong.
+Electrical safety devices are crucial in preventing electrical hazards, ensuring that all electrical equipment operates safely within an electrical circuit.

 2. There is only one RCD (safety switch) protecting multiple circuits